18F/handbook/docs/05-engineering/drupal-site-building.md

 #### When to do this

 *   When you have a smallish number of forms.
-*   When you need excellent views, token, rules etc integration.
+*   When you need excellent integration of views, token, rules, etc.
 *   When you need better control over response output.

 #### When not to do this